xyl19980625/learngit/readme.txt

 it is a distributed version control system.
-Git is free software under the GPL xu yu li .
+Git is free software under the GPL xu yu li. creating a new branch is quick.